PythonInNotASnake/SubScan/README.md

 # SubScan

-SubScan is a script and a Python module that is used to find directories and subdomains of a web site using word lists, scan the ports of a machine, retrieve the route of a request...
+SubScan is a script and a Python module that is used to find directories and subdomains of a web site using word lists, scan open ports on a machine, retrieve route of a request...

-SubScan has two main functions one for listing directories of a website on Windows that does not have an anonymous mode and one for listing directories of a website on Linux that has an anonymous mode.
+SubScan has two main functions: one to list directories of a website on Windows (no anonymous mode) and another to list directories of a website on Linux that (with anonymous mode).

 <h1>Installation</h1>

   You can install it with  **:**  ```pip install --upgrade SubScan```